Tipping on Kilimanjaro

 That said, since the vast majority of our climb groups –

-How much to tip on Kilimanjaro –
+How Much to Tip on Kilimanjaro - Average Amounts Tipped by Our Climbers

 It would appear that the simple rule of thumb seems to be that climbers tend to tip between 10 and 15% of what they have paid for their climb.
 In other words, where a climber is a member of a large group of 8 climbers and completes say, the 6 day Machame Route, each climber will usually choose to contribute around USD 190 to 280, with the exact amount being dependent on a number of factors including the climbers’ own culture of tipping (Americans often tip very liberally, while say, the French are somewhat more conservative); the performance of the crew; and of course the available financial means of the climbers.
 With smaller groups, the overall staff to climber ratio is increased and so climbers tend to tip more, but since our per climber climb costs increase as the booking group becomes smaller, the relationship of scale between the amount tipped and the amount paid for the climb, still remains roughly the same, with each climber in a group of just a pair climbing TK Rongai over 7 days, usually tipping around USD 250 to 380 to their support team of 12 staff.

 The Division of Tips Amongst the Kilimanjaro Support Staff

 In the above example where two people climb the 7 day TK Rongai Route and pay USD 2,531 per person for the climb, a normal tip amount might be USD 300 per climber, if – as is very often the case with our usually very attentive and hard working teams – it is felt that the team have gone beyond the call of duty and served exemplarily.
 These tips from the two climbers (each giving some 12% of what was paid for the climb) would be added together making USD 600 and would ordinarily be divided by the chief guide amongst the support team of 12, as follows:

 Guide = USD 125